api-platform/docs/core/data-providers.md

         // Retrieve data from anywhere you want, in a custom format
         $data = '...';

-        // Deserialize data using Serializer
+        // Deserialize data using the Serializer
         return $this->getSerializer()->deserialize($data, BlogPost::class, 'custom');
     }
 }